Piyush-Rwt/crossword_project/README.md

 ## Features

 - **Dynamic Crossword Generation:** The C backend algorithmically generates a new, random crossword puzzle for each game.
+- **User Authentication:** Players can sign up and log in to track their scores and progress.
 - **Interactive Grid:** Play the game in your browser with an interactive grid and clue lists.
 - **1v1 Multiplayer Mode:** Compete against another player in a real-time match.
 - **Scoring & Answer Checking:** Your answers are checked in real-time, and a score is maintained.